MonolithInd/update-fw-BC/README.md

 IPtables already struggles with lists this big.
 If you want both in and out blocking see "ipset" below.

 In iptables we create a custom chain and put the block commands in there.
-Then simply point at the chain from the default INPUT chain which matches all inbpund packets.
+Then simply point at the chain from the default INPUT chain which matches all inbound packets.
 The block command itself is inserted by the script as part of insertion into the custom chain.

 The following syntax creates the chain, adds it to the input filter.
 Default chain name is badcountries.